On the sum of two integral squares in certain quadratic fields: Introduction

 Denote We say that $d\in D\ (\text{or } D_i)$ if there is a prime $p$ such that $(d,p)\in D\ (\text{or } D_i)$.
 It is easy to verify that the equation (\ref{equ-1}) is solvable over $\frak o_{F_\frak p}$ for any $\frak p\in \Omega_F$ and the equation (\ref{equ-2}) is not solvable over $\Z_p$ for some prime $p$ if and only if $d\in D$.
 In this paper, we mainly prove the following result. \begin{thm} Let $(d,p)\in D$ and $F=\Q(\sqrt{-d})$.
 Then the diophantine equation $x^2+y^2=\alpha$ is solvable over $\frak o_F$ if and only if $\alpha$ satisfies the Artin condition of $\Theta$ and $H_L$,where $\Theta=E(\sqrt[4]{p})$. \end{thm}

-Sums of two integral squares over real quadratic fields is more complicated than that over imaginary quadratic fields, since there are more units in real quadratic fields.
+Sums of two integral squares over real quadratic fields are more complicated than that over imaginary quadratic fields, since there are infinitely many units in real quadratic fields.
 In this paper, we also obtain a result about real quadratic fields. \begin{thm} Let $p$ be a prime and $F=\Q(\sqrt{2p})$.
-If $p\equiv 3 \mod 8$, then the diophantine equation $x^2+y^2=\alpha$ is solvable over $\frak o_F$ if and only if $\alpha$ satisfies the Artin condition of $\Theta$ and $H_L$, where $\Theta=E(\sqrt[4]{2})$. \end{thm} As application, we explicitly determine which integers can be written as a sum of two integral squares for the two quadratic fields $\Q(\sqrt{\pm 6})$, and $\Q(\sqrt{\pm 6})$ are the fields with the smallest $|d|$ that the Artin condition of $H_L$ is not sufficient for $\Q(\sqrt{d})$.
+If $p\equiv 3 \mod 8$, then the diophantine equation $x^2+y^2=\alpha$ is solvable over $\frak o_F$ if and only if $\alpha$ satisfies the Artin condition of $\Theta$ and $H_L$, where $\Theta=E(\sqrt[4]{2})$. \end{thm} As application, we explicitly determine which integers can be written as a sum of two integral squares for the two quadratic fields $\Q(\sqrt{\pm 6})$.
+Note that $\Q(\sqrt{\pm 6})$ are the fields with the smallest $|d|$ that the Artin condition of $H_L$ is not sufficient for $\Q(\sqrt{d})$.